 Live and breathe your art.
 Although this is a well-used phrase, it certainly holds true.
-Therefore, it is my intention to distill this philosophy into each scribbled bit of paper and through this website.
+Therefore, it is my intention to distill this philosophy into each scribbled bit of paper and image.

 At Scribblings And Such, you can find several collections of my poetry.
 But that is not the only intention I had when creating this website - selling poetry.
 I would like to pass along what I have learned in the process of writing, submissions, public readings and publishing.
 I also offer a variety of literary services, such as editing, mentoring and workshops at reasonable fees.